 - “Seeing the World Like a Writer” – An hour to two-hour workshop for young writers that includes exercises and discussion around viewing the world through a writer’s eyes, including stories from my own personal experience as a writer and discussion about how important reading is to good writing.
 This is a fun workshop or talk that also provides real tools and strategies that writers of any age can use afterward.

 - “How Do We Change the World?” – An hour to two-hour workshop specifically about writing science fiction and fantasy for beginners or more advanced writers.
 Capturing reality can seem challenging enough, so we’ll discuss topics specific to “genre” writing — hint: the definitions of what that includes may be broader than you think — and how to approach non-realistic stories.

 - I’m open to discussing creating tailored programming to fit your needs.

-- Two-time workshop leader for the Kentucky Young Women Writers Project
+- Multiple-time workshop leader for the Kentucky Young Women Writers Project.

 - Nonfiction articles and interviews: I have published work in the Los Angeles Times, Publishers Weekly, Washington Post, Locus Magazine, and many others.

-- For Skype school or library visits, my fee is $200 for up to an hour.
+- For Skype visits, the first half-hour is free for schools and libraries.
+Additional time per hour is $200.
 This may be waived in certain circumstances or for book club appearances.
 When in doubt, contact me.